brev/numenta-web/packages/numenta.com/pages/papers-videos-and-more/resources/layers-and-columns.md

 section: overview
 sort: a
 tags: sensorimotor integration numenta hierarchical temporal memory htm technology nupic
-title: Why Does the Neocortex Have Layers and Columns - video demonstration
+title: Why Does the Neocortex Have Layers and Columns?
+A video demonstration
 type: post
 ---